mpolk/glacier/README.md

 Probably it is somewhat and somehow better then other four hundreed same-purpose tools living on the GitHub.
 I even have a strong hope this this is true, but I am not sure.
 Everyone can try (this one and other 400) and decide.

+Currently a single Glacier vault is supported, which seems to be enough for the average use.
+But all the fields necessary for the mutiple vaults support present in the DB and and such a support can be added relatively easy.